Talapas Essentials: The Structure of Talapas

 Talapas uses a networked filesystem called GPFS to make code, input files, and other crucial pieces of data available across all nodes in the cluster.

-All users have 256GB of storage available to them in their home directory at /home/yourDuckID.
-No other users have access to your home directory.
+All users have 250GB of storage available to them in their home directory at /home/yourDuckID.
+No other users have permission to access to your home directory.

 You can check your home directory path by using the following Bash command.